Self-leveling concrete

 Self-leveling concrete has polymer-modified cement that has high flow characteristics and, in contrast to traditional concrete, does not require the addition of excessive amounts of water for placement.
 Self-leveling concrete is typically used to create a flat and smooth surface with a compressive strength similar to or higher than that of traditional concrete prior to installing interior floor coverings.
-Self-leveling concrete has increased in popularity as the degree of flatness and smoothness required for floor covering products has increased, with vinyl goods becoming thinner and floor tiles becoming larger, for example.
+Self-leveling concrete has increased in popularity as the degree of flatness and smoothness required for floor covering products has increased, with vinyl flooring becoming thinner and floor tiles larger, for example.

 Self-consolidating (or self-compacting) concrete (SCC) is a separate type of highly mobile (fluid) concrete formulation, which is based on superplasticizers, and is therefore also somewhat self-leveling.

 History

 Self-leveling concrete was invented in 1952 by Axel Karlsson from Sweden.
 The first product was a combination of wood glue, fine sand and cement with additives.
 It was called flytspackel, which directly translates to "floating putty".

 The term self-leveling can be traced back to a patent applied by the company Lafarge in 1997.
 The term is used to differentiate it from traditional concrete, which is typically stiffer and requires more labor to get into place and finish with a trowel.